-NOTE A - DESCRIPTION OF BUSINESS
+NOTE A - DESCRIPTION OF BUSINESS AND GOING CONCERN ASSESSMENT

-Vaso Corporation (formerly Vasomedical, Inc.) was incorporated in Delaware in July 1987.
-For most of its history, the Company was a single-product company designing, manufacturing, marketing and servicing its proprietary Enhanced External Counterpulsaion, or EECP[®], therapy systems, mainly for the treatment of angina.
+Vaso Corporation was incorporated in Delaware in July 1987.
+For most of its history, the Company was a single-product company designing, manufacturing, marketing and servicing its proprietary Enhanced External Counterpulsation, or EECP®, therapy systems, mainly for the treatment of angina.
 In 2010 it began to diversify its business operations.
 The Company changed its name to Vaso Corporation in 2016 to more accurately reflect the diversified nature of its business mixture, and continues to use the original name VasoMedical for its proprietary medical device subsidiary.
 Unless the context requires otherwise, all references to "we", "our", "us", "Company", "registrant", "Vaso" or "management" refer to Vaso Corporation and its subsidiaries.